udzura/slides/rubykaigi2025/script.md

 The functions implemented were truly basic system interactions: getting arguments, current time, random numbers, environment variables, file descriptor operations etc.

-After some of functionalities are implemented, the Ruby Wasm version started working.
+After some of these functionalities were implemented, the Ruby dot Wasm version option started working.
 Booyah!

-At this stage, Ruby's embedded core libraries worked, so things like `Integer#times` ran somehow.
+At this stage, Ruby's embedded core libraries worked, so things like `Integer#times` ran correctly.

-However, even it can handle basic standerd i/o, the file system wasn't recognized yet.
+However, even though it could handle basic standard i/o, the file system wasn't recognized yet.
 This meant `require` didn't work correctly, and loading warnings appeared.

 So, the next step was to make `require` work correctly.